fraander/AttributedTextEditor/README.md

 ### Current challenges
 - [ ] `ComposerToolbarView.swift` buttons don't actually work yet.
 Working versions that make the selection jump to the end have been found, but that's not good enough.
 - [ ] `.link` pattern matches aren't clickable, yet.
     - [ ] Clickable phone numers and email addresses is another goal.
+In addition to fuzzier link recognition, so `https://www.` isn't always required to make something clickable if not using the Markdown annotation version.
 - [ ] The rest of a line for a checked box can't be matched successfully yet, so the rest of the line can't be dimmed, striked through, etc.
 - [ ] Copy button cannot yet support copying rich-text version of the string, just plain text.